MilenaRPotes/MoneyTracker/README.md

 ## 🚧 This project is currently in development.
-👉 Please switch to the `developer` branch to view the latest code: git checkout developer
+👉 Please switch to the `developer` branch
+You can view the latest version in the [`developer branch`](https://github.com/MilenaRPotes/MoneyTracker/tree/development)

 ---
 ## 🧾 Overview